Michal Sáček

-Michal Sáček (born 19 September 1996) is a Czech professional footballer who plays as a midfielder for Ekstraklasa club Jagiellonia Białystok.
+Michal Sáček (born 19 September 1996) is a Czech professional footballer who plays for Ekstraklasa club Górnik Zabrze.
+A central midfielder throughout most of his career, he can also be deployed as a right-back.

 Club career

+Sparta Prague

-He made his career league debut for Sparta Prague on 14 May 2016 in a Czech First League 5–0 home win against Jihlava.
+He made his career league debut for Sparta Prague on 14 May 2016 in a Czech First League 5–0 home win against Vysočina Jihlava.
 While at Sparta Prague, he won the Revelation of the Year award for the 2016–17 Czech First League season.

+Jagiellonia Białystok

 On 2 February 2023, Polish club Jagiellonia Białystok announced the signing of Sáček on a two-and-a-half-year contract.

+Górnik Zabrze

+On 9 June 2025, Sáček signed a contract with Polish club Górnik Zabrze until June 2028.

 International career

 He was called up to the Czech national team on 2 June 2017 to face Belgium and Norway as a replacement for the injured Antonín Barák, but failed to make an appearance.
 He represented his country on the 2017 European Under-21 Championship.
 In the first match, a 0–2 loss to Germany, his defensive error led to a goal by Serge Gnabry.

 He made his senior debut on 8 September 2021 in a friendly against Ukraine, a 1–1 home draw.